couchbase/couchbase-elasticsearch-connector/HOWTO-RELEASE.md

 5. Commit these changes, with message "Prepare x.y.z release" (where x.y.z is the version you're releasing).

+# Check for Docker base image updates

+Look for a new version of the Docker base image, and update the Dockerfiles if necessary.

 ## Tag the release